NirbanPal/Chat-Application/README.md

 # Chat-Application
-<p>This is a chat application.
+<p>This is a real-time chat application.
 Here we can create groups and add users and users can add himself to that group and every can chat with each other.
 A notification will also be send if there is any activity in that group.</p>
 <P>Users have to register himself atfirst.
 Then there are also some features like login, logout, create room, add user, Chat in group etc</P>

 **Tech used->**